-Enwell Energy plc (the “Company”) has adopted the Quoted Companies Alliance Corporate Governance Code 2018 (“QCA Code”).
+Enwell Energy plc (the “Company”) has adopted the Quoted Companies Alliance Corporate Governance Code 2023 (“QCA Code”).
 This statement sets out how the Company complies with, or departs from, the 10 principles of the QCA Code.

-1. Strategy and business model
+1. Purpose, strategy and business model

 The Company and its subsidiaries (together, the “Group”) are engaged in the exploration and development of oil and gas projects, with assets in Ukraine.